Khan banned for two years for doping violation

 The ban from all sport is deemed to have begun on 6 April 2022 and expires on 5 April 2024.

+Khan, who won a silver medal at the 2004 Athens Olympics as a 17-year-old, turned professional in 2005.

+In 2009 he became world champion, defeating Andreas Kotelnik at Manchester Arena for the WBA light-welterweight title.
+His win over Zab Judah in 2011 earned him the IBF belt and unified champion status.
+Khan then lost the titles in his next fight to Lamont Peterson.

-Khan, who won a silver medal at the 2004 Athens Olympics as a 17-year-old, was beaten by Brook via sixth-round knockout in what proved to be his final professional bout.
+He was beaten by Brook via sixth-round knockout in what proved to be his final professional bout.

-He retired from the sport three months later, finishing his career with 34 professional wins and six losses, having turned professional in 2005.
+Khan retired from the sport three months later, finishing his career with 34 professional wins and six losses, having turned professional in 2005.

 Outside the ring, he has maintained a strong public profile through his appearances in Australia-based reality gameshow I'm a Celebrity...
 Get Me Out of Here! and his own BBC reality TV show, Meet the Khans: Big in Bolton.